Angry Birds maker Rovio to cut 110 jobs

 Rovio has recently expanded the Angry Birds brand into an animated TV series, toys and clothing, while it has struggled to retain mobile players amid competition from new games.

-Its operating profit halved last year to 36.5 million euros (28.7 million pounds) due to investments and stalling sales.
+Its operating profit halved last year to 36.5 million euros ($45 million) due to investments and stalling sales.